What are Ed.D Programs in Educational Psychology and Counseling?

 - If you’re already a licensed psychologist or counselor, and wish to expand your career horizons—yes.

 - If you intend to become a licensed counselor (e.g. Clinical Mental Health Counselor), and the Ed.D. program satisfies licensure requirements in your state—yes.

 If you’re interested in working as a school psychologist or counselor in a school setting, bear in mind that you must meet the specific licensure requirements of your state.
 The National Association of School Psychologists (NASP) and the American Counseling Association (ACA) have prepared useful reports addressing licensure requirements in each state.

 - APA Division 15: Although the APA does not accredit Ed.D. programs, the Educational Psychology division of the American Psychological Association is the gold standard for academic research and networking.

 - American Counseling Association (ACA): The ACA offers membership benefits, career development, continuing education, a magazine, a journal, conferences, public policy advocacy, and other related benefits for people who practice counseling as a profession in every U.S. context, including educational institutions.

 - American School Counselor Association (ASCA): The leading professional organization for U.S.-based school counselors, the ASCA promotes public policy initiatives, helps school counselors network and further develop their knowledge base, and publishes a magazine and volumes summarizing the latest research in the field.

-- International Journal of Educational Psychology: IJEP covers educational psychology from an international and interdisciplinary point of view.
-It’s a peer-reviewed open-access journal, with articles available online at no cost.
+- International Journal of Educational Psychology (IJEP): IJEP covers educational psychology from an international and interdisciplinary point of view.
+It’s a peer-reviewed open-access journal, with articles available online and at no cost.

-- National Association of School Psychologists (NASP): In addition to reviewing and accrediting school psychology programs, the NASP offers member benefits, a podcast, a speaker’s bureau, and other features useful to those working in the industry.
+- National Association of School Psychologists (NASP): In addition to approving and accrediting School Psychology programs, the NASP offers member benefits, a podcast, a speaker’s bureau, and other features useful to those working in the industry.